RAIVNLab/MIMIC/README.md

 </tr>
 </tbody></table>

+ ## Fine-tuning
-We used the [mae](https://github.com/facebookresearch/mae) code for linear probing, [multimae](https://github.com/EPFL-VILAB/MultiMAE) for semantic segmentation and depth estimation fine-tuning, and [vitpose](https://github.com/ViTAE-Transformer/ViTPose) for pose estimation.
-If you are using MultiMAE finetuning code, make sure to convert the checkpoint to the MultiMAE format before evaluations using the following converter: [link](https://github.com/EPFL-VILAB/MultiMAE/blob/main/tools/vit2multimae_converter.py)
+For fine-tuning, refer to [MAE](https://github.com/facebookresearch/mae/blob/main/FINETUNE.md) for linear probing, [MultiMAE](https://github.com/EPFL-VILAB/MultiMAE/blob/main/FINETUNING.md) for semantic segmentation and depth estimation, and [ViTPose](https://github.com/ViTAE-Transformer/ViTPose) for pose estimation.
+Make sure to convert the checkpoint to the MultiMAE format before evaluations using the following converter: [link](https://github.com/EPFL-VILAB/MultiMAE/blob/main/tools/vit2multimae_converter.py) for depth estimation and semantic segmentations tasks

 The log files of the finetuning runs are in [finetune](finetune).

 ### Acknowledgements
-The code for model training is built on top of [MAE](https://github.com/facebookresearch/mae) and we also referred to cross-attention blocks from [CroCo](https://github.com/naver/croco).
+The code for model training is built on top of [MAE](https://github.com/facebookresearch/mae), uses cross-attention blocks from [CroCo](https://github.com/naver/croco), and refers to [MultiMAE](https://github.com/EPFL-VILAB/MultiMAE/tree/main) for evaluations.
+We thank them all for open-sourcing their work.

 ### License
-***

 This project is under the CC-BY-NC 4.0 license.
 See [LICENSE](LICENSE) for details.